Delicious Tofu Tacos with peach slaw made on a sheet pan! A fresh, flavorful, healthy meal the whole family will love. Vegan + gluten-free.

 I'm in a serious relationship with tacos.
-Today I'm partnering with ALDI to share the best summery tofu taco recipe in all the land!
+Introducing the best summery tofu taco recipe in all the land!

 My love affair with tacos isn't complicated.
 We just get each other.
 I love that tacos are casual, approachable, often served with tequila (mmm Mezcal!), chips and salsa and best friends.
 Going out for tacos is synonymous with FUN.
 And so is cooking them right at home!